amphitheater/psexec-sudo/README.md

 # psexec-sudo
 **Overview**

-Quick pseudo "sudo" prompt for Windows using psexec64, allowing access to the `NT AUTHORITY\SYSTEM` account.
+Pseudo "sudo" prompt for Windows using psexec64, allowing access to the `NT AUTHORITY\SYSTEM` account.

 *Installation & Usage*